sachinbhat024/Fraud-Detection-Insurance-Claims-ML-RapidMiner/README.md

 # RapidMiner-Rename

-A legal firm known by the name DAX compensation lawyers has been facing a critical issue in the insurance sector.
+A legal firm known by the name DAX compensation lawyers (fictitious) has been facing a critical issue in the insurance sector.
 Identification of fraudulent claims is what we are looking at.
 A lot of claimants make ill use of the system’s claiming procedure by presenting fraudulent personal injury claims.
 These are serious challenges that lead to extreme financial losses for the company while also putting the genuine claimants under suspicion.